doing computational work

 For about the last fifteen years or so, I’ve gotten my notebooks from Eureka Notebooks.
 They’re bound black notebooks, 152 numbered pages, with front pages for a table of contents, and they fluff up enough to accommodate a bunch of cut-and-pasted additions.
 I go through about one or two notebooks a year.
-I number them (my St. Louis notebooks are STL1-11; Janelia are J1-15; I’m on H4 now here at Harvard) and I keep the old ones on my shelf.
+I number them (my St. Louis notebooks are STL1-11; Janelia are J1-15; I’m on H7 now here at Harvard) and I keep the old ones on my shelf.
 When a notebook is done, I have it scanned to a PDF (many copy/print stores can do this for you), and I keep all the PDFs on my laptop, so I always have access to all my notes even when I’m travelling.
 The PDFs are also my long-term archive; I’m careful to keep them backed up in multiple places.
 I also keep and archive the scanned PDFs of other people’s notebooks from my laboratory, when they leave, and they keep the originals.

 The notebook is mostly for me to remember my own work, but a laboratory notebook is also a legal record.
 If there were ever a dispute over intellectual property – when you had an idea, when you invented something – your notebook could become evidence in court.
-This is extremely rare, but it does happen.
-My notebooks have never had to appear in court (I had one close call a few years ago - long story), but I have seen other people’s notebooks get the legal treatment.
+This is extremely rare, but I’ve seen it happen.
+My own notebooks have never had to appear in court (I had one close call a few years ago - long story), but I have seen other people’s notebooks get the legal treatment.
 I’ve served as an expert witness, and it’s brutal watching lawyers go into a scientist’s notebook looking for ways to impugn it.
 So even though the main purpose of my notebook is for my own purposes, I’m also conscious of doing things by the book when they’re not too inconvenient research-wise.
 For example, if I ever make a change or additional notes on an old page, I usually do it in a different color pen, and I date and cross-reference the change.
-This is more for my own good (forward- and backward-tracking errors) than for the legal record, but it also helps with the legal record if it ever came to it.
+This is more for my own good (forward- and backward-tracking errors) than anything else, but it also helps with the legal record if it ever came to it.

 People will tell you you’re not supposed to carry the laboratory notebook outside the laboratory, to minimize the risk of losing or damaging it.
 This is a rule I routinely violate, mostly because I work everywhere with my laptop.
 I carry my notebook and laptop everywhere – airplanes, coffee shops, conferences – so I’m assuming those risks.